Other drugs used to treat APS

 Steroids are generally reserved for those patients with very low platelet counts or sometimes for women who experience a high number of early miscarriages.

 Hydroxychloroquine is particularly effective in helping skin rashes, fatigue, and aches and pains; it has been used to treat autoimmune conditions for many years.
 Many APS patients are now being prescribed this with positive results, but it can take up to two or three months before the effects of hydroxychloroquine can be felt.
-It is also very important to have a hydroxychloroquine retinopathy eye test once a year as long-term use (over five years) of this drug can sometimes damage the retina.

 Intravenous Immunoglobulin (IVIG)